eniac/faas/README.md

     >$ vim vars/custom.yml

-### Optional: Build a base AMI
+### Build a base AMI
-We provide a public AMI (ami-e1d39c84), which is the result of running the following script.
-You can create your own base AMI if you wish.
-It takes 20-30 minutes.
+We provide a public AMI for the region us-east-1 (ami-19642b7c), which is the result of running the following script.
+To use our public AMI, replace the value of the 'base\_image' variable in 'vars/ec2.py' with 'ami-19642b7c' and do not run the script.
+The script takes 20-30 minutes to run.

     >$ ./build-base.sh